CreatorAndrew/one-line-cpp/README.md

 # OneLine
-Process multiple commands via a single executable with no Command Prompt shell open.
+Process multiple commands via a single executable with no shell window open.